23-2-DSDN242/parametric-letterforms-ezmhme/README.md

 # MDDN 242 2024 Assignment 2
 ## Geometry Font - Emerson Hemingway

 Each of my letters is composed of two arcs and two quads.
 The size and position of the arcs and quads are controlled by twenty-eight parameters.
-I desired to create a typeface that captured aesthetic influence and inspiration from geometric forms, incorporating sharp corners and curved shapes.
+I desired to create a typeface that captured aesthetic influence and inspiration from geometric forms, incorporating sharp corners and curved shapes in each letter/number.

 ### The twenty-eight parameters per letter:
   * `1quadx` : Controls the first x-coordinate of the first quad